 RE students start their Sunday experience in the Sanctuary with the congregation where a story with UU themes is narrated to all.
 The students are then released to their classrooms.

-Sunday Superintendent: Supervises general operation of RE activities each Sunday.
+- Supervises general operation of RE activities on occasional Sundays.